CONSULTING » Decking boards » saw blade

 At a low number of teeth Less (feed) force is required because the teeth are larger and remove larger chips.
 In addition, larger teeth are less prone to clogging.
 However, these are also coarser in comparison and ensure a poorer cross-section.
 A lower number of numbers works well for rip cuts along the grain of the wood, for example.
 However, the sectional image is rather rough.

-A higher number of teeth Conversely, this leads to a cleaner cut, although more (feed) power is required because less wood is removed with the teeth.
+Find here an higher number of teeth Conversely, this leads to a cleaner cut, although more (feed) power is required because less wood is removed with the teeth.
 Especially with rip cuts, there is a risk that the saw will become blocked.
 However, finer teeth are very well suited for cross-sections.

 For tropical hardwoods like those we stock, the saw blade should have a medium to high number of teeth.
 This gives you a relatively clean cross-section of the planks when you cut them at the end.
 On the other hand, you still have enough feed force to split a plank lengthways.
 This can happen if your patio area cannot be covered with whole planks alone or you have to narrow the planks for the facing.

-Under free cut refers to the property of saw blades that the teeth are wider than the main blade.
+With free cut refers to the property of saw blades that the teeth are wider than the main blade.
 This is achieved either by actually putting on wider teeth (HM saw blades) or by setting the teeth (CV saw blades).

 There are different types of tooth shapes and their arrangement on the blade.
 The most common tooth shapes on HM saw blades include, for example, alternating teeth, trapezoidal teeth or trapezoidal flat teeth.
 The correct tooth shape depends on the application.